Bukka White: Life and career to the 1950s

 He was in Chicago again for a recording session with producer Lester Melrose in early September 1937, where he recorded two songs, "Pinebluff Arkansas" and "Shake 'Em On Down".
 Back home in Aberdeen in October, he was arrested and charged with murder over shooting a man in the thigh.
 He was tried on 8 November, convicted of murder, and sentenced to life imprisonment, to be served in the Mississippi State Penitentiary, commonly known as Parchman Farm.
 His Chicago recordings were released on a 78 record by Vocalion while he was serving time, and "Shake 'Em on Down" became a hit.
 His version of the oft-recorded song is considered definitive.
 The folklorist John Lomax visited Parchman Farm in 1939 to record White.
 As a professional musician who had recorded commercially, White was reluctant to be recorded for free and allowed Lomax to record just two songs, "Po' Boy" and "Sic 'Em Dogs On".
 "Shake 'Em On Down" and "Po' Boy" became his most well known songs.

 White was released from Parchman Farm after serving two years.
 Soon after, in early 1940, he went to Chicago to record for Melrose again.
 He arrived with transcripts of the songs he intended to record, but Melrose dismissed them as they were songs others had recorded, so there would be little money in them.
 Melrose put him up in a hotel and told him to produce some original songs.
 White returned to Melrose with twelve songs and recorded them on 7 March.
-They included two relating to his experience in prison – "Parchman Farm Blues" and "Fixin' to Die Blues", along with "When Can I Change My Clothes".
+They included two relating to his experience in prison – "Parchman Farm Blues" and "When Can I Change My Clothes" – and "Fixin' to Die Blues".
 After returning to Mississippi, where he and his wife decided to separate permanently, he returned to Chicago, playing in small clubs with his four-piece band.

 In 1942, he settled in Memphis, where he worked for two years as a laborer at the Memphis Defense Depot, and then started a job in manufacturing storage tanks at the Newberry Equipment Company, where he remained for 20 years.
 He continued part-time with professional music, playing small gigs with Frank Stokes for several years, and playing with Memphis Willie B. (Willie Borum).
-In the second half of the 1940s, his younger cousin B.B.
-King moved to Memphis and lived with White for several months.
-White helped introduce King to the Memphis music community and got him a job at Newberry Equipment.
+In the second half of the 1940s, his younger cousin B. B. King moved to Memphis and lived with White for ten months.
+White helped to introduce King to the Memphis music community and to get a job at Newberry Equipment.

-The 1950s were lean years for White musically, as new styles of music had supplanted mainly the country blues he played.
+The 1950s were lean years for White musically, as new styles of music had largely supplanted the country blues he played.